Belleth/interpQM/README.md

 Here you can find a dataset of randomly selected stations from the Austrian-Swiss domain: https://drive.google.com/file/d/1CJyCfZuP6kMB2taI597fBidKeGXVQk1T/view?usp=share_link.
 Put it to "data/01_original".
 It also shows how the data should be organized.

 ## Manual reference stations
-If you want to manually select a reference station, please write in
+If you want to manually select a reference station, add it to data/02_processed/network_builder.csv